thomas-fossati/draft-fossati-cose-profile/draft-fossati-cose-profiles.md

 TODO Security

 # IANA Considerations
-This memo defines a header parameter "cose-profile" that needs to be registered in the "COSE Header Parameters" registry.
+This document defines a header parameter "cose profile" that needs to be registered in the "COSE Header Parameters" registry.

-(Note that parameter names usually don't have programming language lexicals, i.e., no underscores etc.)

 --- back